-Written by Ryan on Thursday the 18th of April 2019.
+Written by Active Minds on Thursday the 18th of April 2019.

 Everyone needs a refreshing change of scenery sometimes.
 Days out can have a variety of emotional, mental and physical benefits for those living with dementia.
 Not only does it improve mood and reduce stress, but it also provides a great opportunity for exercising and exploring.
 Often the stress of planning days out for those living with dementia can be off putting, however the importance and benefits cannot be stressed enough.
 With the right planning you can ensure your loved one has an enjoyable and stress free day out.

 Think ahead as to what your loved one may want or need on the day, including anything you may need in order to be there for them.
 A few things to keep in mind that you may need are; tickets, money, blue badge, food and drinks, ID, medication, phone, suitable footwear and a change of clothes.